MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-topology.md

 ms.topic: article
 ---

-# How create a dashboard with the Topology widget in the Web console
+# How to create a dashboard with the Topology widget in the Web console
 In System Center Operations Manager version 1801 and higher, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
 The following steps describe how to create dashboard in the new HTML5 Web console with the Topology widget.

 ## Add widget to dashboard